atesztoth/openalpr-swift-wrapper/README.md

 Also, you can set how many plates you want it to discover at max.
 You can see an example of that below.

-So the keyword is: _convenience_, and _usability_.
-Which is straight the opposite that we can say about the C api and `OpenAlprWrapper` of mine.

 # Example usage